jpdesuasido/unity-shinmegiddo/README.md

-Start Screen and Main Menu of Shin Megiddo: A Game Project by Hakdugu Studios
+Start Screen and Main Menu Assets of Shin Megiddo: A Game Project by Hakdugu Studios